For overall facial geometry

 How long before you see mastic gum jawline results?

-Based on our 90-day study, most participants noticed muscle strength improvements within 2 weeks, with visible width changes appearing between weeks 4-8.
-Consistent daily training of 45 minutes produced measurable results averaging 2.8mm width increase by day 60.
+Most users report muscle strength improvements within 2 weeks, with visible width changes appearing between weeks 4-8.
+Consistent daily training of about 45 minutes produces measurable masseter width gains by day 60.

 Can mastic gum actually change your jawline shape?